What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 - a police records certificate from the country of origin or place of residence covering the previous five years, which has been endorsed in accordance with the Hague Convention or has been duly notarized; and

 Social media: It is increasingly common for employers to carry out pre-employment vetting of potential employees by researching their social media and general internet profile.
 For employers to use such data lawfully, the data must be in the public domain.
-Employee consent is not required, although it is generally regarded as best practice to notify job applicants that this will take place.
+Employee consent is not required, although it is generally regarded as best practice to notify job candidates that this will take place.
 Employers need to be careful that the data which they obtain and rely on in making their decisions does not have a potentially unlawful discriminatory element, such as evidence of religious affiliations or sexual orientations.

 Other: Employers are free to conduct other background checks, including but not limited to: